 Excessive exercise or walking can cause painful inflammation of the Achilles tendon.
-The Department of Physiotherapy at Singapore General Hospital (SGH) provides more facts on Achilles tendinopathy, also known as Achilles tendon pain.
+The Department of Physiotherapy at Singapore General Hospital (SGH) shares more on Achilles tendinopathy, also known as Achilles tendon pain.

 Pain in the Achilles tendon region may vary with different people.
 For some, the pain may limit their participation in daily activities.
 Others may be able to continue with their activities but report latent pain (pain that occurs after exercise or movement or even the next day) instead.
 You may feel a combination of the following symptoms:

 Pain or tender to the touch over the back of the heel or the region of the Achilles tendon.

 Morning or general stiffness at the back of leg or calf region after lying, sitting or standing for a prolonged period.
 This may ease off after walking for a few steps or in some cases, walking a longer distance.